-For a truly wonderful hike that is sure to delight, head south out of Mexico City to the small town of Tepozteco.
-There adventurous travelers will discover a trail that leads up the slopes of the mountain that gave the village its name.
+For a truly wonderful hike that is sure to delight, head south from Mexico City to the small town of Tepozteco.
+Once there, adventurous travelers will discover a trail that leads up the slopes of the mountain from which the village derives its name.
 The route is a bit of a challenge due to the fact that it rises more than 1200 feet over the course of about a mile, making some of the sections quite steep.
-The altitude isn't overly high however, which means it is an approachable ascent for those that go slow and steady.
+The altitude isn't particularly high however, which means it is an approachable ascent for those that go slow and steady.
 On the way up, take plenty of breaks and you'll reach the summit just fine.

 Once at the top, hikers are rewarded for their efforts with a 30-foot tall, 900-year old stone Aztec pyramid.
 Lounging on the walls of the structure, visitors can soak up the scenic views of the surrounding countryside in grand fashion.
 Don't forget to bring a few cervezas to enjoy after the walk, you'll definitely want to celebrate your accomplishment.

 03 of 06